Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

 • 1 tablespoon Worcestershire sauce

-• 1 teaspoon white sugar
+• 1 teaspoon granulated sugar

-• 1 package (16 oz.) gnocchi (miniature or regular-sized) Note 3
+• 1 (16-ounce) package gnocchi miniature or regular-sized, see note 3

 Instructions

-• GRAVY: Do not wash out the pot — we've got loads of flavor here!
-Add the remaining 1 tablespoon of oil.
-Add in the diced onions and cook, stirring constantly, for 4-6 minutes, or until beginning to soften, scraping up the browned bits in the pot as you stir the onions.
-Then add in the garlic and cook for another 30 seconds or until fragrant.
-Add in the butter and allow to melt.
-While whisking constantly, add in the flour and, whisking constantly, cook for 1 minute.
-Pour in the wine (or stock if using) while whisking constantly until you get a thick sludge and the liquid has reduced.
-Then add in the beef stock, gradually, while whisking constantly.
-Simmer over low heat until thickened, about 2-3 minutes.
+• While whisking constantly, add the flour and, continuing to whisk, cook for 1 minute.
+Pour in the wine (or stock) while whisking constantly until you get a thick sludge and the liquid has reduced.
+Add in the beef stock, gradually, while whisking constantly.
+Simmer over low heat until thickened, about 2–3 minutes.
 Remove from heat and scrape every bit of this mixture into the slow cooker.

-• SLOW COOKER: While you're working on the beef or gravy, add the remaining ingredients to a 6-quart slow cooker: the halved baby carrots, sliced celery, fire-roasted diced tomatoes (don't drain), tomato paste, dried parsley, dried thyme, bay leaf, Worcestershire sauce, and sugar.
+• While you’re working on the beef or gravy, add the remaining ingredients to a 6-quart slow cooker: halved baby carrots, sliced celery, fire-roasted diced tomatoes (don’t drain), tomato paste, dried parsley, dried thyme, bay leaf, Worcestershire sauce, and sugar.
 Add in the set-aside beef and any accumulated juices.
 Give everything a good stir and submerge the beef pieces under the liquid.

-• COOK: Cover and cook on low for 8-10 hours or high for 6-7 hours.
+• Cover and cook on low for 8–10 hours or high for 6–7 hours.
 (I highly recommended cooking on low.)

 Recipe Notes